Gardimy/Awesome_books/README.md

 - [📝 License](#license)

 <!-- PROJECT DESCRIPTION -->
-# 📖Capstone Project<a name="about-project"></a>
+# 📖Aweesome books<a name="about-project"></a>
-Capstone project This project was a requirement of module one, where we learned HTML, CSS and JavaScript, also the importance of git workflows following best practices of committing early and often.
-The use of linters to ensure code quality follows the HTML and CSS best practices.
-It is based on specific settings and requirements to ensure proper structure and best practices.
-By cloning this repo and running npm install we will have a basic Capstone project with properly configured linters, eslint and the correct initial file structure.
+In this project, I build a basic website that allows users to add/remove books from a list.
+I achieve that by using JavaScript objects and arrays.
+I also dynamically modify the DOM and add basic events..
+The use of linters to ensure code quality follows the Javascript best practices.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>